Cats, just like their pet parents, can be susceptible to colds caused by both viruses and bacteria.

 URI viruses and bacterium are transmissible to other cats too and can be passed along when a healthy cat comes into contact with secretions either directly from the infected cat or an item they have been in contact with (food dishes, toys, etc.) or sneezed on.
 This includes unsuspected transmission by owners from one cat to another.
 If your cat has been diagnosed with a URI, it is important that they are kept away from other uninfected cats.

 Special attention should be paid to changing your clothes and washing your hands between interactions with cats to prevent spreading infection.
-It is also helpful to ensure dishes, litter boxes, toys, and bedding are washed between use to minimize the amount of virus/bacteria in the environment.
+It is also helpful to ensure dishes, litter boxes, toys, and bedding are washed between use to minimize the amount of virus or bacteria in the environment.
 Also, eliminating the sharing of these items with cats that are not infected is also helpful.

 The easiest course of action to prevent URIs in cats is to have them vaccinated before the infection becomes an issue.
 Discussing your cat’s risk of developing a URI and whether vaccination is appropriate with your veterinarian is key to ensuring your cat’s health